GENIE-MC-Community/lamp/README.md

 # READ ME FIRST!

 _Note:_ Support for GENIE v3 is managed through `rub_the_lamp_v3.sh`, which is not part of any of the `R-2_*` tags/releases.
+The menu options are essentially the same as for `rub_the_lamp.sh`, so the rest of this README should be applicable to `rub_the_lamp_v3.sh`.

-This version of `lamp/rub_the_lamp.sh` is designed to work with GENIE `R-2_12_10`!
+This version of `lamp/rub_the_lamp.sh` is designed to work with GENIE `R-2_12_10`.
 It should also work with `R-2_10_2`, but earlier versions may require checking out older tags of `lamp` (see below).

-It is a good idea to use a tagged version of the `lamp`.
-The latest recommended tag is `R-2_12_10.0`.
+It is a good idea to use a tagged version of the `lamp` for work on GENIE v2.
+The latest recommended tag for GENIE v2 is `R-2_12_10.0`.
 Use the following command to check it out (and read below for more if you're really interested).
+For GENIE v3, the current best practice is to use the latest version of the `lamp`.
 After cloning the repository, `cd` into the `lamp` directory and run:

     git checkout -b R-2_12_10.0-br R-2_12_10.0

 Run `./rub_the_lamp.sh -h` to get a help menu.
 If you run into trouble, please consult the "Trouble-Shooting" section below.
-If you find a bug, please feel free to contact Gabe Perdue (`perdue` at Fermilab) or open an issue on [GitHub](https://github.com/GENIEMC/lamp).
+If you find a bug, please feel free to contact Afroditi Papadopoulou (`apapadop` at `mit.edu`) or open an issue on [GitHub](https://github.com/GENIE-MC-Community/lamp).

 NOTE: On May 4, 2015 the GENIE SVN repository on HepForge was re-orgnaized, breaking the SVN checkout path in some versions of`lamp`.
-Please check the version tags and use one appropriate for your needs with respecrt to this change.
-If you continue to have checkout problems for a specific version of GENIE, please let Gabe Perdue know (contact info below) or open an issue on GitHub.
+Please check the version tags and use one appropriate for your needs with respect to this change.
+If you continue to have checkout problems for a specific version of GENIE, please let Afroditi know or open an issue on GitHub.

-Let [GENIE](http://genie.hepforge.org) out of the bottle!
+Let [GENIE](http://www.genie-mc.org) out of the bottle!

                                               ..
                                              dP/$.